-Airline checked baggage fees are here to stay, but you don't have to blow your travel budget on them.
-Some advance planning will help you keep your air travel costs to a minimum.
+Airline checked baggage fees are here to stay, but they don't have to break your travel budget.
+Some advance planning will help you keep your checked baggage costs to a minimum.

 Here are some tips for reducing the impact of checked bag fees on your vacation budget.

 Use a lightweight suitcase or duffel bag unless you are carrying breakable items, such as bottles of wine, in your checked baggage.
-If you don't own a lightweight bag, consider borrowing one from a friend.
+If you do not own a lightweight bag, consider buying one or borrowing one from a friend.

 Pack light to make the most of your checked baggage allowance.
 Weigh your packed suitcases to make sure they do not go over your airline's weight limit, which is typically 50 pounds per bag.
 Be sure to leave room for souvenirs and anything else you might want to bring back.
-If you don't know your airline's baggage weight limit, read your contract of carriage to find out how much each bag should weigh.
+If you do not know your airline's baggage weight limit, read your contract of carriage or visit your airline's website to find out how much each bag should weigh.

 Weigh and measure your carry-on bag, too.
-Carry-on weight limits range from 16.5 pounds at Virgin America to 40 pounds at Delta.
+Carry-on weight limits range from 15 pounds at Qantas to 40 pounds at Delta.
 Carry-on item dimensions vary by airline and type of aircraft.
-Some airlines don't publish carry-on bag weight limits on their websites, so it's a good idea to check your contract of carriage to be sure you know whether such a limit exists.
+Some airlines do not publish carry-on bag weight limits on their websites, so it is a good idea to check your contract of carriage to be sure you know whether such a limit exists.
+This will let you know whether you can move some items from your checked bag to your carry-on bag if you are close to the checked baggage weight limit.

-Wear your bulkiest clothe, accessories and shoes so that you don't have to put them into your suitcase.
+Wear your bulkiest clothing, accessories and shoes so that you do not have to put them into your suitcase.
 You can take your coat off once you are on the airplane.
-If you are flying during the winter months, you'll probably want to wear layers anyway.
+If you are flying during the winter months, you will probably want to wear layers anyway.

 If you fly often, stick to one airline so that you can build up enough frequent flyer miles to attain "elite" or "premier" status.
-Once you hit this milestone, you won't be charged checked baggage fees.
+Once you hit this milestone, you probably will not be charged checked baggage fees.

 Consider acquiring an airline credit card.
 Some airlines allow their credit card holders to check bags for free.
 (Tip: Adding another credit card to your wallet may impact your credit score.
 It might be cheaper in the long run to pay checked baggage fees once or twice a year rather than pay extra interest on your loans when your credit score goes down.)

 Mail items to your destination if doing so will save you money.
-Avoid mailing anything you can't live without, such as prescription drugs, medical supplies and essential items of clothing.
+Avoid mailing anything you cannot live without, such as prescription drugs, medical supplies and essential items of clothing.

 Of course, you can always skip checking a bag altogether, provided you can stuff all of your clothing and travel gear into your carry-on bag.